All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Form

 TB-500 comes as a white powder (lyophilized or freeze-dried) in a small glass vial, typically containing 2 mg, 5 mg, or 10 mg of peptide.
-Before use, you mix it with bacteriostatic water in a process called reconstitution.
+Before use, you mix it with bacteriostatic water in a process called reconstitution calculator.
 We have a detailed TB-500 how to reconstitute guide that walks you through each step.

 Administration